ccantoran/ShipDelay/README.md

 In the future, I would include a tab that includes the latest in manufacturing news.
 This would be done with a web scraper API.
 I would include a filter so that the user can specifically look for news that pertain to them.

 # Lessons Learned
 I learned that I like mobile first development.
 I used to do desktop first and then at the end have to worry about the media queries and fitting in a hamburger menu.
 This would be very time consuming and personally, I really loathed this part.
-So I decided to take a new approach and the building stage feels smoother.
+So I decided to take a new approach and the building stage feels a lot smoother.